Bernard Michael Houseal: Career

 He was a student at the University of Strassburg.
-He married Sybilla Margaretha Mayer, daughter of Christopher Bartholomew Mayer in the town of Ulm.
-They moved to Fredericktown, Maryland and established the Evangelical Lutheran Church (1752-1759).
-The building of the church was slowed as a result of the outbreak of the French and Indian War but was still completed before the war ended (1762).
+He married Sybilla Margaretha Mayer, daughter of Christopher Bartholomew Mayer, in the town of Ulm.
+They moved to Fredericktown, Maryland and established the Evangelical Lutheran Church (1752–1759).
+The building of the church was slowed as a result of the outbreak of the French and Indian War but was completed in 1762, before the war ended.
 Houseal stayed with the Church for seven years and then moved to Reading, Pennsylvania and served in the Trinity Lutheran Church (1759).
 After nine years, he went to Easton, PA (1768).

-He then went to New York City (1770) where he was the Senior minister in the Trinity Lutheran Church.
+In 1770, he went to New York City where he was the Senior minister in the Trinity Lutheran Church.
 He became a Governor of New York College (present-day Columbia University) and a corporator of the New York Hospital.
-He was one of the addressers Richard Howe, 1st Earl Howe.
-Houseal was an outspoken loyalist and his house and church were burned by the rebels.
-After 14 years in New York City, he left for Nova Scotia as a loyalist refugee (1784).
-Rev. Houseal stayed in New York City until the formal evacuation.
+He was one of the addressers of Richard Howe, 1st Earl Howe.
+Houseal was an outspoken Loyalist and his house and church were burned by the rebels.
+After 14 years in New York City, he left for Nova Scotia as a Loyalist refugee (1784).
+Houseal stayed in New York City until the formal evacuation.
 Before he left the Vestry of Trinity church his congregation presented him with a letter that stated: